Queue-Fair/ruby/README.md

 That's it your done!

-In your Ruby controllers you should always ensure that `adapter.go()` is the *first* thing that happens within your functions.
+In your Ruby controllers you should always ensure that `adapter.go()` is the *first* thing that happens.
 This will ensure that the Adapter is the first thing that runs when a vistor accesses any page, which is necessary both to protect your server from load from lots of visitors and also so that the adapter can set the necessary cookies.
-You can then use the Activation Rules in the Portal to set which pages on your site may trigger a queue.
+You can add the adapter to all your controllers and use the Activation Rules in the Portal to set which pages on your site may trigger a queue.

 In the case where the Adapter sends the request elsewhere (for example to show the user a queue page), `go()` will return False and the rest of the page should not be run.